Mark-Phillipson/cautious-robot/Client/word type snap.md

 Use the same styling  as AI word tutor games and keep logic clear for later UI refinement.
 This is for an educational AI-based word learning game.

 it should be fun to play and  words should be beautiful and distinct to look at.

+ Level Integration

+Beginner:
+  Show both the icon, word type, and an example sentence using the word.

+Intermediate:
+  Show both the icon and word type.

+Advanced:
+  Show the icon only.